 Another example, also from Google, is in the machine translation realm, where they recently showed that you could use a network architecture to translate between two languages for which you didn't have any examples of those two languages together.
 The machine was effectively creating an interlingua on its own, so that you're translating a sentence in Thai into this interlingua and then producing a sentence in Swahili as an output, and you've never seen a pair of sentences and Thai in Swahili together.
 So I think we're already seeing examples of transfer learning emerging in the context of specific domains and I think it's incredibly exciting.

 You mentioned CRISPR/Cas9 a few minutes ago.
 And of course it comes with the possibility of actually changing genes in a way that that alters the line, right, where the children and the grandchildren have this new altered gene state.
 There is no legislative or ruling body that has any authority over any of that?
 CRISPR is cheap, and so can anybody do that?

 I agree with you.
-I think there’s a very serious set of ethical questions there that we need to start thinking about seriously.
-So, in some ways, when people talk to me [saying] that, “Oh, we need to come up with legislation regarding the future of AI and the ethical treatment of artificial intelligence agents,” I tell them we have a good long time to think about that.
-I am not saying we shouldn’t think about it, but it’s not like it’s a burning question.
+I think there's a very serious set of ethical questions there that we need to start thinking about seriously.
+So, in some ways, when people say to me, "Oh, we need to come up with legislation regarding the future of AI and the ethical treatment of artificial intelligence agents," I tell them we have a good long time to think about that.
+I am not saying we shouldn't think about it, but it's not like it's a burning question.